tamelabe/PostgreSQL_bootcamp/README.md

 | Language                        | ANSI SQL                                                                                              |

 Let’s make our first task.
-Please make a select statement which returns the person name and person age from the city ‘Kazan’.
+Please make a select statement which returns all person's names and person's ages from the city ‘Kazan’.

 ## Chapter V